HerobrineGamesYT/DeltaCraft/README.md

 Each custom mob in Deltacraft is a "Character".
 Each NPC has a custom class that extends the abstract class "Character"- which contains the basic logic for entity management.
 Subclass instances are also created and managed by the CustomEntityManager.

-The custom entiteis in DeltaCraft make use of the Citizens API- which allows me to create custom traits for their behavior.
+The custom entities in DeltaCraft make use of the Citizens API- which allows me to create custom traits for their behavior.
 I have created 3 - the SequentialDialogueTrait, AggressiveTrait, and DimentioTrait.

 *Sequential Dialogue Trait*